 Common Misconceptions

-Many teachers believe they must be experts in the student's research area.
+Many teachers believe they must be experts in the learner's research area.
 The IB states that the supervisor guides the process, not the content.
 A physics teacher can supervise a biology essay by focusing on the scientific method, variable control, and data presentation.
 The emphasis is on inquiry quality, not subject knowledge.

 Researchers Flower and Hayes (1981) found learners need planning before writing.
 This prevents structural issues later.
 Emig (1971) found that if you write without a plan, essays are disjointed.
 Elbow (1973) confirms planning is key.

-Teachers and students often treat the RPPF as an afterthought.
+Teachers and learners often treat the RPPF as an afterthought.
 This document assesses engagement and contributes to the final grade.
 The RPPF requires reflection on intellectual challenges, failures, and growth, not just a chronological diary.

 The teacher shows a poor reflection form, noting its descriptive style.
 Learners rewrite it in pairs, targeting a hypothetical learner's method issues.
 This helps learners grasp the gap between describing and reflecting on problems.